-The University sponsors the University Funded Retirement Plan, which is a defined contribution plan.
+The University sponsors the University of Iowa Defined Contribution Retirement Plan.
 Teachers Insurance and Annuity Association (TIAA) is the record keeper of the retirement plan for the University.
 The retirement plan provides for individual retirement accounts for each plan participant.
-The Board of Regents establishes and amends the plan's provisions and contribution requirements.
-As required by the Board of Regents policy and the Code of Iowa, all eligible University employees must participate in a retirement plan from the date they are employed.
-Employees may choose between the University Funded Retirement Plan or Iowa Public Employees' Retirement System (IPERS).
+The Iowa Board of Regents establishes and amends the plan's provisions and contribution requirements.
+As required by the Iowa Board of Regents policy and the Code of Iowa, all eligible University employees must participate in a retirement plan from the date they are employed.
+Employees may choose between the University of Iowa Defined Contribution Retirement Plan or Iowa Public Employees' Retirement System (IPERS).

 Contributions made by both employer and employee vest immediately.
 As specified by the legal plan document for the plan, each employee through the fifth year of employment contributes 3 1/3% of the first \$4,800 of retirement eligible earnings and 5% on the balance of retirement eligible earnings.
 The University, through the fifth year of employment, is required to contribute 6 2/3% of the first \$4,800 of retirement eligible earnings and 10% on retirement eligible earnings above the \$4,800.
 Upon completion of five years of service, the participant contributes 5% and the University 10% on all retirement eligible earnings.
-During fiscal years 2023 and 2022, the University's required and actual contribution amounted to \$133,529,000 and \$128,772,000, respectively.
-During fiscal years 2023 and 2022, the employees' required and actual contribution amounted to \$66,765,000 and \$64,386,000, respectively.
+During fiscal years 2024 and 2023, the University's required and actual contribution amounted to \$141,799,000 and \$133,529,000, respectively.
+During fiscal years 2024 and 2023, the employees' required and actual contribution amounted to \$70,900,000 and \$66,765,000, respectively.

-At June 30, 2023 and 2022, the University reported payables to the defined contribution pension plan of \$11,589,000 and \$11,175,000, respectively, for legally required employer contributions and \$5,785,000 and \$5,578,000, respectively, for legally required employee contributions which had been withheld from employee wages but not yet remitted to TIAA.
+At June 30, 2024 and 2023, the University reported payables to the defined contribution pension plan of \$12,439,000 and \$11,589,000, respectively, for legally required employer contributions and \$6,210,000 and \$5,785,000, respectively, for legally required employee contributions which had been withheld from employee wages but not yet remitted to TIAA.